-The proposed new way finding signage should assist in reducing the need for vehicle travel by providing greater accessibility for pedestrians, in turn reducing vehicle emissions.
+ENVIRONMENTAL Issue Comment The proposed new way finding signage should assist in reducing the need for vehicle travel by providing greater accessibility for pedestrians, in turn reducing vehicle emissions.

+SOCIAL

+Issue Comment

-SOCIAL Issue Comment The proposed pedestrian totem signage in e ach of the City's Town Centres, in particular these should assist in contributing to the public urban character.
+The proposed pedestrian totem signage in each of the City's Town Centres, in particular these should assist in contributing to the public urban character.

 ECONOMIC

 Issue Comment

-The proposed new signage should have flow

-Lity's Town Centres by promoting key desting ations, car parking availability and pedestrian
+The proposed new signage should have flow on effects to local businesses in each of the City's Town Centres by promoting key destinations, car parking availability and pedestrian attractors.

-attractors.